 FAQ: Supplemental Security Income (SSI) July, 2021

-The Supplemental Security Income Restoration Act of 2021 would update numerous details of the program to better reflect reasonable assistance in today’s dollars.
-Rep. Raul Grijalva (D-AZ), Representative Jan Schakowsky (D-Il), and Rep. Elissa Slotkin (D-MI) introduced the bill in June 2021 along with House co-sponsors.
-Senator Sherrod Brown (D-OH) introduced the bill in the Senate in June 2021, with co-sponsors.
+The Supplemental Security Income Restoration Act would update numerous details of the program to better reflect reasonable assistance in today’s dollars.
+Representative Raul Grijalva (D-AZ), Representative Jan Schakowsky (D-Il), and Representative Elissa Slotkin (D-MI) introduced the bill in January 2024 along with House co-sponsors.

-Policy Issue Brief: The Supplemental Security Income Restoration Act of 2021, May 2022
+Policy Issue Brief: The Supplemental Security Income Restoration Act, February 2024

 List: Co-Sponsors & Endorsers, Frequently updated